 Business users should choose a corporate video streaming solution that works with a fast, large CDN—often called a “Tier 1” CDN.

 Chapter markers are a feature that allows you to mark a VOD file to show different sections.
 This allows viewers to easily identify and navigate between different sections of a longer video.
 It’s ideal for training use, for events, and other sorts of corporate uses.
-Be sure that your chosen corporate video streaming solution includes a chapter market functionality.
+Be sure that your chosen corporate video streaming solution includes a

 Live captions and subtitles